 And still, other people create yearly binders in place of a filing system so that the whole notebook can then be archived for recordkeeping purposes.

 As with all organizing projects, the key is to have a clear vision for your notebook as you decide which information to include and which to keep separate.

 The truth is that no two household management binders will look the same.
 There are several basic categories that most people will want to include, but the rest should reflect your own lifestyle and needs.

-Before I list some common categories, I want to stress one important point: Please do not look at this list and allow yourself to become overwhelmed by the thought that you have to include every category.
+Before I list some common categories, I want to stress one important point: Please do not look at this list and let yourself become overwhelmed by the thought that you must include every category.
 Some notebooks contain just a few sections, while others may contain eight or more — or even span several separate notebooks.